We already know that all big companies and agencies work through collaboration.

 Read more: The Ultimate Guide to Writing a Stellar Executive Summary

 Step 3.
-Need Statement
+Explain the Need Statement

 This is the part where you do most of the talking.
 The statement of need is where you can spill your creativity.
 It is exactly where you convince the funder about the need and importance of your project and why they should fund your project.